creative-area/eslint-config/README.md

 ## "Manual" Configuration

-You create a configuration by using the factory facility inside your own `.eslintrc.js`.
+You create a configuration by using the factory from inside your own `.eslintrc.js`.
 Like so:

 ```js
 "use strict";